 A single seizure is rarely dangerous to the dog.
 However, if the dog has multiple seizures within a short period of time (cluster seizures), or if a seizure continues for longer than a few minutes, the body temperature begins to rise.
-If hyperthermia or an elevated body temperature develops secondary to a seizure, another set of problems may have to be addressed.
+If hyperthermia (elevated body temperature) develops secondary to a seizure, another set of problems need to be addressed.

 What is status epilepticus?